 The Memory Loss Digital Calendar Day Clock is a gift that helps people with dementia remember what day it is.
 This is one of the biggest frustrations for people with memory loss – and their caregivers!
 This particular clock has non-abbreviated dates.
 It isn’t the most fun or colorful gift for people with dementia, but it is invaluable.

 The words dementia, Alzheimer’s or memory loss aren’t printed on the clock itself, so it won’t make your loved one feel odd.
 This is a great gift for a loved one with dementia, and it’s quickly becoming a perfect Senior Care and In Home Care necessity.

 The LiveFine Automatic Pill Dispenser keeps drug and medication doses locked away until the exact moment they need to be taken.
+This isn’t them most cheerful gift for someone with dementia, but it is practical – and possibly life-saving!
 Featuring a timer and alerts, this gift protects people with dementia or Alzheimer’s against mistaken or forgotten dosages, and it eliminates the need for constant refilling of medication.

 This practical gift for people with dementia provides peace of mind to patients and their caregivers.
 The alerts are easily programmed to the minute via the LCD interface.
 And, you can quickly customize the patient’s drug regimen with one of six rotating templates for 1-6 daily doses.
 Forgetful patients can depend on this device as their trusted personal nurse for many years to come.
 Battery-operated (4 AAs included).